Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Experiments

 \textbf{Implementation Details.} We use ResNet-50~\cite{he2016deep} as the backbone network for the feature extractor while we use ResNet-18 for the selector network, initialized with ImageNet~\cite{russakovsky2015imagenet} pretrained weights.
+All the weights are shared by both the source and target domain images except that of the BatchNorm layers, for which we use Domain-Specific Batch Normalization~\cite{chang2019domain}.
 In Eqn.~\ref{eq:loss_select} we set $\lambda_{s}, \lambda_{reg1}$ and $\lambda_{reg2}$ as $0.01, 10.0$ and $0.1$, respectively.
+We use a margin value of $100.0$ in all our experiments.
 We use gradient reversal layer (GRL) for adversarially training the discriminator.
 We set $\tau=1.0$ in Eqn.~\ref{eq:gumbel_softmax}, $\alpha=0.1$ in Eqn.~\ref{eq:soft_pseudo_label}, and $\lambda=0.0$ for the GRL as initial values and gradually anneal $\tau$ and $\alpha$ down to 0 while increase $\lambda$ to 1.0 during the training, as in~\cite{jang2016categorical}.
-We set a threshold of $0.3$ while obtaining the soft pseudo-labels for all the datasets except for the case when ImageNet was used as the source domain where we did not use any threshold value.
-Additionally, we use label-smoothing for all the losses for the feature extractor involving source domain images as in~\cite{liang2020we, muller2019does}, with $\epsilon\!=\!0.2$.
+Additionally, we use label-smoothing for all the losses for the feature extractor involving source domain images as in~\cite{liang2020we,muller2019does}, with $\epsilon\!=\!0.2$.
 We use SGD for optimization with momentum=0.9 while a weight decay of 1e-3 and 5e-4 for the selector network and the other networks respectively.
 We use an initial learning rate of 5e-3 for the selector and the classifier, while 5e-4 for the rest of the networks and decay it following a cosine annealing strategy.
-A batch size of 64 is used for all datasets except ImageNet-Caltech for which a batch size of 128 is used.
+We use a batch size of 64 for Office31 and VisDA-2017 while a batch size of 128 is used for Office-Home and ImageNet-Caltech.
 We report average classification accuracy and standard deviation over 3 random trials.
-More implementation details are included in Appendix and we will make our source codes publicly available at \url{https://github.com/CVIR/Select-Label-Mix-SLM-PDA}.
+All the codes were implemented using PyTorch~\cite{paszke2019pytorch}.